 Summers bring warm nights, vacations and fairs.
 Summers also mean the return of insects.

-Street Superintendent Jason Moore said they spray for mosquitoes in Beatrice once three of their four mosquito traps catch 50 or more mosquitoes.
+During a Board of Public Works meeting, Street Superintendent Jason Moore said his department sprays for mosquitoes in Beatrice once three of their four mosquito traps catch 50 or more mosquitoes.

 “Our numbers are going down every time,” Moore said.
 “The places we set these traps are places that- it’s in the park next to the river, it’s in Hannibal next to the drainage, it’s places where if we’re going to find mosquitoes, you’re going to get them in the traps.”

-They have also sprayed near popular outdoor events, such as the Fourth of July and the Gage County Fair.
+The department sprayed near popular outdoor events, such as the Fourth of July and the Gage County Fair.
+They have also sprayed for for Wymore, Pickrell, Plymouth and the ballfields at Tri-County Public Schools.

-Moore said they’ll spray around Labor Day weekend and again near the end of September.
+Moore said the Street Department will spray around Labor Day weekend, and again near the end of September.

 “October is normally your time frame where you’re going to find late mosquitoes, which are your most likely to carry West Nile,” Moore said.